 The Body of Christ is the healing agent for all the problems in this world today.
 We must come out from behind our walls and comfort zones to reach the lost.
 Each one of us as individuals must do our part.
 Some of us don't want anything to do with a prisoner.
 I'm sad to say, it is more like most of us.

-The late Charles Colson, founder of Prison Fellowship says, "...Our churches are basically evangelical churches and church membership is basically white, middle or middle to upper class and they tend to be conservative.
+The late Charles Colson, founder of Prison Fellowship said, "...Our churches are basically evangelical churches and church membership is basically white, middle or middle to upper class and they tend to be conservative.
 They equate conservative theology with conservative politics," though this attitude is changing.